ShahinRockstarsIT/TR-Automation-Challenge-1/Readme.md

-# UIChallenge
+# Challenge

-UI Tests are written in Ruby, using Cucumber for defining the test scenarios and Watir for automating the tests.
+Written in Ruby, using Cucumber and Watir

 ___